The Most Comprehensive Guide to Google Ads Marketing for SaaS

 A Final Word on Optimising Google Ads Marketing for Your SaaS Company Metrics

-No doubt you are familiar with the quote“What gets measured gets done” – well in the case Google Ads Marketing for SaaS, we like to say “what gets measured gets optimized!”.
+No doubt you are familiar with the quote, “What gets measured gets done” – well, in the case of Google Ads Marketing for SaaS, we like to say, “what gets measured gets optimized!”.

 To understand the true impact of Google Ads Marketing for SaaS, you have to know what backend metrics you will be optimizing the campaigns towards.
 Is it Marketing Qualified Leads (MQLs), Sales Qualified Leads (SQLs), or both?

 If it’s free demos or free trials, how will the result of these be tracked and measured?